ST Engineering: Singapore Shipbuilding and Engineering (SSE, later ST Shipbuilding & Engineering)

 Singapore Shipbuilding & Engineering (SSE) was established in May 1968 as a private company with the Singaporean government holding a minority stake.
 Initially, SSE focused on constructing vessels for the Republic of Singapore Navy (RSN) as well as commercial operators.

 In its early years, the company faced financial difficulties.
 Although the RSN had ordered several logistics vessels, funding priorities shifted towards the expansion of the Singapore Air Defence Command, and the RSN had no further significant work for SSE.
 This led to a decline in business, compounded by ongoing management-labor issues.
 By 1978, SSE experienced a significant setback after underbidding a contract for a series of 10 cargo container vessels for a consortium of European owners.
 As a result, the company faced the possibility of loan defaults.

 To avert collapse, Sheng-Li Group, a company within the same corporate group, injected fresh capital into SSE.
 During this period, key personnel from the RSN, joined SSE to lead the company through its turnaround.
 The company recovered within a year following restructuring.

 Following the restructuring, SSE began to focus more aggressively on the commercial market, offering vessel designs for commercial clients.
 The company invested in building a skilled team of engineers and introduced a variable bonus scheme.
 By 1981, SSE secured a major contract to build three 120-meter cargo container vessels for Hellenic Lines, a Greek shipping company.
 The vessels were delivered ahead of schedule.

 SSE was the first shipyard in Asia to acquire a CAD/CAM system.
-In the latter half of the 1980s, the company continued to innovate, producing advanced vessels such as the Tiger 40 Hovercraft, the first of its kind to be built in Singapore.
+In the latter half of the 1980s, the company continued to innovate, producing advanced vessels such as the Tiger 40 Hovercraft.

 In 1991, SSE achieved global recognition by earning the ISO 9001 Certification from Lloyd's Register Quality Assurance (UK) Ltd (LRQA), as the first shipyard outside Western Europe to do so.

 While the shipyard initially focused on naval and paramilitary craft for both Singapore and international clients, it also expanded into the civilian sector.
 By 1996, 45% of SSE's revenue came from military contracts, with the remainder derived from commercial projects.
 These included the conversion of seismic vessels, the refurbishment of luxury yachts, the design and installation of firefighting systems on supply ships, and the repair of chemical tankers and dredges.

 On 29 December 1994, Singapore Shipbuilding and Engineering was renamed Singapore Technologies Shipbuilding and Engineering Ltd (or ST Shipbuilding), along with announced name changes of the other three main subsidiaries under the Singapore Technologies group.